SriramKrishna/Non_Deterministic_Finite_State_Machines-NDFSM_Implementation/Readme.txt

-The execution and the result of the assignment:
+The files used for execution and the result of NDFSM Algorithm Implementation:

-There were 3 examples asked to be demonstrated ,so i have the 3 files for that.

 Automation files path:
 1)515.txt